incrudable/forms/README.md

 user's interaction with a control affect a change in another control

 Interactions are still a work in progress

-## Validations

-Validations are part of the Control and Form definitions that describe what makes a user's interaction with a control valid.

-Validations are still a work in progress

 ## About the Author